syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 | `env: dev`                  | `env: dev` <br /> `zone:eu` | ⛔️    |
 | _no label_                  | `env: dev`                  | ⛔️    |

-## Scheduling Workloads {#workloads}
+## Scheduling Resources {#resources}

-When a new Resource Request comes in, Kratix reacts by triggering the `grapefruit.gummybear` workflow, as defined in the Promise's `spec.workflows`.
+When a new request for a Resource comes in, Kratix reacts by triggering the `resource.configure` Workflow, as defined in the Promise `spec.workflows`.
-The output of the pipeline will be then written to the Repository, which will in turn be applied to one of the registered Worker Clusters.
+If the Workflow contains a Kratix Pipeline, the outputs of the Pipeline will then use the labels to identify one matching Kratix Clusters which will be the target Cluster.

-By default, Kratix will randomly select a registered Cluster to instantiate the workload.
+By default, Kratix will randomly select a registered Cluster to schedule the Resource.
-If the Promise has `spec.scheduling` set, the workload will be scheduled to a Cluster that has matching labels.
+If the Promise has `spec.scheduling` set, the workload can only be scheduled to a Cluster that has matching labels for the Promise.

-It is possible to dynamically determine where workloads will go at the Pipeline stage.
+It is possible to dynamically determine where Resources will go during the Kratix Pipeline.
 The section below documents the process.

 ### Dynamic Scheduling {#pipeline}

-Kratix mounts a `metadata` directory at the root of the pipeline's container when instantiating the Request Pipeline.
+Kratix mounts a `metadata` directory at the root of the Pipeline's container when instantiating the Configure Pipeline.
 At scheduling time, Kratix will look for a `scheduling.yaml` file in that directory with the following format:

 ```yaml